waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ### Testing

 I showed both my officers and junior rates the basic flow.
-They noted that there actually isn't any way to see a role's description from the homne page, so I'll need to add that.
+They noted that there actually isn't any way to see a role's description from the home page, so I'll need to add that.
 Otherwise, they agreed that it seemed easy enough to use, though multiple people noted that buttons on the senior rates / officers page would be better off up in the nav bar:

 ![Flow demo with poorly positioned buttons](screenshots/flowButtons.png)